 The Meteorology Program has an interdisciplinary focus encompassing Weather Modification and Control, Air Pollution, Aviation, Climatology, Tropical Weather, Mesoscale Meteorology, Satellite Communication, and Computer Applications.
 The Earth Systems Science program covers geology, hydrology, and climate change.

 We are committed to providing the faculty, facilities, instruction, services, and equipment necessary for our students to achieve their educational goals.

 If you are curious about our department, please contact me.
 I will talk to you about our wonderful areas of study.
 There is no need to be afraid of our subjects — even though most students are at first.

-Contact me and we will de-mystify our subjects together and find how fun and rewarding it will be.
+Contact me and we will de-mystify our subjects together and discover how fun and rewarding they are.
 I look forward to hearing from you.